 Frequently Asked Questions

-Some schools may offer the PhD program on a part-time basis, but most students choose to complete the program full-time due to the demanding schedule of the program and the various additional requirements, such teaching or working in the labs.
+Yes.
+Some schools may offer PhD in Psychology programs on a part-time basis, but most students complete the program full-time due to the program’s demanding schedule and additional requirements, such as teaching or working in the labs.

-If you plan to work in an academic setting, earning a PhD in psychology will help you gain experience and move into management positions later in your career.
-Without a PhD, you may still find work as a research assistant but your career growth will be limited.
-If you do not plan to work in an academic setting, you may find a PhD in psychology helps you gain insight and expertise into a particular issue or population.
+If you plan to work in an academic setting, earning a PhD in Psychology will help you gain experience and move into management positions later in your career.
+Without a PhD, you may still find work as a research assistant but your career growth potential may be limited.
+Even if you do not plan to work in an academic setting, a PhD in Psychology can help you gain insight and expertise into a particular issue or population.
 A PhD will also qualify you to become licensed in clinical psychology should you choose to practice in the field.

 Do I need to take the GRE Psychology subject test to apply?

-While most schools require GRE test scores, it is becoming more common for the GRE score requirement to be waived.
-Even when GRE scores are required, it is not usually necessary to take the GRE psychology subject test.
+While some schools require GRE test scores, it is becoming more common for the GRE score requirement to be waived.
+Even when GRE scores are required, it is not usually necessary to take the GRE Psychology subject test.
 Check the requirements of each school where you plan to apply for more information.

 What’s the typical salary for a psychology professor?